purple-glass-dev/cryptonite_taskphase_srinidhi/PicoCTF/Rev_Eng/Extra : ARMAssembly 0.md

 The code given to us is in this challenge is a assembly file
 ```
-  .arch armv8-a  #This line tell us that this challenge is a64-bit ARMassembly file
+  .arch armv8-a  ;This line tell us that this challenge is a64-bit ARMassembly file
-	.file	"chall.c" # This line indicates that the creator of the challenge wrote this in C language
+	.file	"chall.c" ;This line indicates that the creator of the challenge wrote this in C language
 	.text
 	.align	2
 	.global	func1
 	.type	func1, %function
 func1:
 	sub	sp, sp, #16
-	str	w0, [sp, 12] # storing w0 into the stack ;argv[1]
+	str	w0, [sp, 12] ;storing w0 into the stack ;argv[1]
-	str	w1, [sp, 8] # storing w1 into the stack ;argv[2]
+	str	w1, [sp, 8] ;storing w1 into the stack ;argv[2]
 	ldr	w1, [sp, 12] ;w1=argv[1]
 	ldr	w0, [sp, 8] ; w0=argv[2]
 	cmp	w1, w0 ; comparing the two registers